Creating Mentally Healthy Workplaces

 Businesses also went through rapid contraction and re-invention, and are now struggling to regrow their workforce to where it was before the pandemic.
 In many cases, it will not be possible to return to the old normal, so operators will have to continue to think creatively about how their business is run, and what products and services they can continue to offer.
 This moment of instability and reinvention equally offers an opportunity to reimagine what working in tourism can look like.

-One of the shifts that we have seen recently is a renewed focus on workplace mental health and psychological safety.
-While these issues have been part of the tourism ecosystem for many years, it is only since in the past few years that they have become as prominent as they are now.
+One of the shifts we have seen recently is a renewed focus on workplace mental health and psychological safety.
+While these issues have been part of the tourism ecosystem for many years, it is only in the past few years that they have become as prominent as they are now.
 The pandemic shone a spotlight on questions of stress and support, and both employers and workers are figuring out what this new mental health landscape means for them.

 From an attraction and retention perspective, workplace mental health is both an HR issue (where employers have certain responsibilities towards their staff) and one of workplace culture (where everyone contributes to a sense of belonging and safety for all of their colleagues).